READ TO SPEAK

 ESL Community Book Club

-Our recent report Breaking the Language Barrier, we identified several challenges and needs of English as Second Language curriculum for newcomers.
-One of main frustrations newcomers had with existing ESL programs was that the “end-points of ESL classes rarely match up with newcomer goals, and are not meaningful for real-life applications” such as buying, groceries, taking public transport even having the courage to talk to a new neighbor.
+In our recent report Breaking the Language Barrier, we identified several challenges and opportunities within English as Second Language curricula for newcomers.
+One of main frustrations newcomers had with existing ESL programs was that the “end-points of ESL classes rarely match up with newcomer goals, and are not meaningful for real-life applications” such as buying, groceries, taking public transport even having the courage to talk to a new neighbour.

 Despite these challenges, there are community groups making a difference at a grassroots level.
 Read to Speak is a community-based book club for English Language Learners in Toronto.
 Their approach and curriculum empowers newcomers to gain confidence in using their English language skills and connect with members of their community.
 Anne Cairns and Anne MacGregor-O’Neill creators of the book club, sat down with us to tell us more about their curriculum, their impact and what can help empower their initiative grow.